 To apply to any of our taught Master's programmes you will need to complete the online application form.
 Before doing so, please review the entry requirements, supporting document information, and relevant deadlines below.
 You may also wish to visit the department - we would be delighted to meet you.
-To arrange a visit, please contact Amy Burdis (email@example.com) in the Sociology office.
+To arrange a visit, please contact Maria do Mar Pereira at email@example.com in the sociology office.

 There are four entry requirements that you must meet in order to be eligible for our MA programmes:

 - An upper-second class (2:1) honours degree or equivalent.
 Your undergraduate degree should be in the area of sociology or a closely related subject.
 However, all serious applications from other disciplines will be considered.
 Warwick's International Office provides guidelines for how overseas qualifications equate to UK ones; this guidance is for information only and all applications and transcripts are considered on a case-by-case basis.
 However, this page will give you an idea of where your degree falls on the British scale.
 If you are unsure about your eligibility, please contact the PPS Admissions Officer in the first instance.

 - A strong academic reference.
 When you apply, you will be able to supply your referee’s contact details, and we will request a reference from them directly.
 If you graduated more than two years ago, you may supply a professional referee instead if you are no longer in touch with your undergraduate tutors.

 - A good statement of purpose.
 This personal statement is your opportunity to explain why you would make a great MA student.
 Typical statements are 1-2 pages long.
 You should include:

 - Your motivation.
 Why this particular Masters, and why Warwick?

 - Your background.
 How has your education, extracurricular activities, and/or professional experience prepared you for rigorous postgraduate study in this area?
 This is particularly important if your undergraduate degree is not in the area of Sociology.

 - Your expectations.
 How does this degree fit into your future plan?
 What do you hope to gain from it?